pilinsin/easy-voting/README.md

 (User)<br>
 Obtain VotingInfo.<br>
-Obtain the encoded userID and KeyFile from the email.<br>
+Obtain the encoded userID, keyFile and signKey from the email.<br>
-Decode the userID and KeyFile with the user private key.<br>
+Decode the userID, keyFile and signKey with the user private key.<br>

-Calculate a voting IPNS address corresponding to the KeyFile.<br>
+Calculate a voting IPNS address corresponding to the keyFile.<br>
 Verify the address with the voting IPNS addresses.<br>

 Reflect the votingType on a voting form.<br>
-Generate a voting data.<br>
-Generate a common key.<br>
-Encode the voting data with the key.<br>
+Generate a voting data with a signature.<br>

 ```Go
 type VoteInt map[string]int